GRANTS FOR COLLEGE STUDENTS

 *Source: Federal Student Aid―An Office of the U.S. Department of Education

 These grants for college students are awarded to those with significant financial aid needs as determined by the financial aid office.
 To receive an FSEOG grant, (more commonly known as SEOG) students must be PELL recipients.
-Priority is given to students with the lowest eligibility index.
+Priority is given to students with the lowest expected family contributions (EFC).

 These grants for college students are awarded to PELL grant recipients who are full-time students, U.S. citizens or permanent residents in their first or second year in college.
 Students must also have successfully completed a rigorous secondary school program of study and graduated after January 1, 2006 (for first-year students) or after January 1, 2005 (for second-year students).